India at the Commonwealth Games: History

-Early years (1930s–1960s)

 India have been fairly regular at the Commonwealth Games, featuring in all but four editions (1930, 1950, 1962 and 1986) of the quadrennial showpiece.
 Indian athletes debuted at the Commonwealth Games, then called the British Empire Games, back in 1934.
 The Indian contingent at London 1934 Games featured six athletes, who competed in 10 track and field events and one wrestling event.
 India won one medal at their debut Commonwealth Games.
 Wrestler Rashid Anwar was the first Indian to win a medal at the Commonwealth Games after clinching the bronze medal in the men's 74 kg freestyle wrestling event at 1934 British Empire Games.
 Since their debut in 1934, India have won 564 medals – 203 golds, 190 silvers and 171 bronze - at the Commonwealth Games.

 However, the first few editions were very challenging for the nation.
 Post-independence, India mainly participated in athletics but medals were few and far between until things took a turn for the better in 1958.
 Legendary sprinter Milkha Singh became the first Indian to win a gold medal at the Commonwealth Games, clinching the top spot in the men's 440 yard event at Cardiff 1958.
 India bagged another gold in the same edition when heavyweight wrestler Lila Ram won in the men's 100kg freestyle category.
 Cardiff 1958 was a historic year for women's participation too as track and field athletes Stephanie D’Souza and Elizabeth Davenport became the first Indian women to compete at the Commonwealth Games.